 “Segregated Seattle,” essay on the website of the Seattle Civil Rights and Labor History Project, University of Washington Special Collections.

-Shearwater history: see the series of articles on my blog about how the Shearwater housing was built in the Wedgwood neighborhood and what happened to it.
+Shearwater history: series of articles on this blog, Wedgwood in Seattle History, about how the Shearwater housing was built in the Wedgwood neighborhood and what happened to it.